 This group is composed of faculty represented by the Northern Michigan University Faculty Association (NMUFA) which is an affiliate of the Michigan Education Association (MEA).
-There were 15 employees in this group, including 5 females.
+There were 22 employees in this group, including 10 females and 1 minority.

 Positions are advertised nationally and regionally.
-There were no hires into this job group.
+There were 2 hires into this job group, 2 females, including a minority.
+There were 2 promotions within this job group, including 1 female.
 The analysis shows that minorities are underrepresented as compared to availability by 1.